videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-4. Now We have a list of participants.
-Let's set up the view holder to display a particpant video.
+4. We have listed our participants.
+Let's set up the view holder to display a participant video.

 ```java title="PartipantAdapter.java"
 public class ParticipantAdapter extends RecyclerView.Adapter<ParticipantAdapter.PeerViewHolder> {